Go to AAD Home

 Some people develop loss of color on part (or all) of an eyelash or eyebrow.
 Others see a streak of white hair on their head.

-Hearing loss develops
+Hearing loss may develop

-Doctor examining patient with vitiligo for hearing loss
+Doctor examining patient with vitiligo for hearing loss.

 Vitiligo can affect your quality of life